Mika0x/it-support-labs-portfolio/README.md

 This repository contains hands-on IT Support labs designed to build real-world help desk skills.
 Each folder includes:

-- A walkthrough README with steps and screenshots
+- A README serving as a high-level overview
 - A downloadable PDF report

 ## 📁 Projects